Lip Filler Aftercare: Your Day-by-Day Guide

 Staying hydrated is crucial for your body’s healing process, so make sure you’re drinking plenty of water.
 If you feel any discomfort, you can take an over-the-counter pain reliever like Tylenol (acetaminophen).
 It’s a great choice because, unlike ibuprofen or aspirin, it won’t thin your blood, which means it won’t increase the risk of bruising.
 Proper hydration and simple pain management will keep you comfortable as your lips begin to heal.

-What to Avoid After Getting Lip Fillers
+What Should You Avoid After Lip Fillers?

 Proper aftercare is key to making sure your results are everything you hoped for.
 Just as important as what you should do is what you shouldn’t.
 For the first day or two, you’ll want to be extra careful with your new lips.
 Think of it as a short-term commitment for a gorgeous result.
 Here are a few things to steer clear of while your lips are settling in.